AscendNTNU/fluid/documentation/blueprints/Fluid FSM blueprint.md

 ## Technical implementation

 ### States
-Building on ROS and PX4, a state should encapsulate:
+Building on ROS and Ardupilot, a state should encapsulate:
 - a pose
 - an action
 - callbacks for when a state begins execution and when a state is finished executing

 #### Different types of states

-- Manual (PX4: MANUAL/STABILIZED)
+- Manual (Ardupilot: MANUAL/STABILIZED)
 - Idle (armed, but stationary at ground)
-- Take off (PX4: MIS_TAKEOFF_ALT)
+- Take off (Ardupilot: MIS_TAKEOFF_ALT)
-- Hold (hovers at current position, PX4: AUTO_LOITER)
+- Hold (hovers at current position, Ardupilot: AUTO_LOITER)
-- Move (PX4: OFFBOARD)
+- Move (Ardupilot: GUIDED)
-- Land (lands at the current position, PX4: AUTO_RTL)
+- Land (lands at the current position, Ardupilot: AUTO_RTL)
 - Kill (death switch for the judges)

 ### Transition